Inquiry: Impact of the Lobbying Act on civil society and democratic engagement

 Lord Harries of Pentregarth said:

-- ”I remain concerned that it could limit the ability of charities and campaign groups to speak out on controversial issues ahead of elections.
+”I remain concerned that it could limit freedom of speech and association on politically controversial issues ahead of elections.

-- ”Our inquiry will report on evidence about the impact of the new law on charities and democracy.”
+”Our inquiry will report on evidence about the impact of the new law on charities and on democracy.”